The Changeling Hypothesis:

 5. She catches him at it and throws herself in the way of it.
 Just in time.

 It killed her.
 Consequently there is no record of any failed spell in the Priori Incantatum log.
+Lily’s shade serves as a record of that spell just fine.
 But it couldn’t create a Horcrux from her death, since her soul was not shared by the caster of the spell.
 The Horcrux-creation spell requires that the Victim and the Murderer share the same soul.
 Destabilized, the spell rebounded, looking for its caster’s soul.

 We’ve already seen that rebounding spells can do damage greatly in excess of their original intent.
 Protego, which causes spells to rebound carried Harry some way into Snape’ memories, rather than just evicting Snape from his own.
 Gilderoy Lockhart completely wiped out his own memory when a defective wand caused a simple Obliviate to rebound.
 When the Horcrux-creation curse found the soul it was looking for, it didn’t just kill the perceived Victim, it destroyed the container housing the incomplete soul. it vaporized it.
 Having done so, the misfiring spell’s energies also seem to have been conducted through the still open connection between the two portions of the shared soul (which Lily’s interference had inadvertently kept from being broken) to attack the fragment of the soul which was possessing Harry as well.
 It is probable that this extreme level of destruction was the result of there being no proper “grounding” between Murderer and Victim.